What does psoriasis look like?

 Streptococcus infections, especially strep throat, are among the most common triggers for guttate psoriasis.

-People with guttate psoriasis often have other forms of psoriasis, such as plaque psoriasis.
+People with guttate psoriasis often have other forms as well, such as plaque psoriasis.

 - Von Zumbusch appears suddenly as red, painful skin.
-Pustules appear within a few hours.
-They dry within a day or two, leaving shiny, smooth skin in their wake.
-Von Zumbusch can cause dehydration and fevers.
-In children, it may be life-threatening, demanding swift medical care.
+Pustules tend to develop within a few hours.
+They usually dry up within a day or two, leaving shiny, smooth skin.
+Von Zumbusch pustular psoriasis can cause dehydration and fevers.
+It may be life-threatening, especially in children, and requires swift medical care.

 - Acropustulosis causes lesions on the fingertips and sometimes on the tips of the toes.
-The lesions are often triggered by a skin infection or injury, and are frequently painful.
-Left untreated, they can damage or deform the nails.
-Severe forms may even damage the bones.
+A skin infection or injury may trigger it, and the lesions are frequently painful.
+Without treatment, they can damage or deform the nails, and a severe case can damage the bones.

-- Palmoplantar pustulosis causes blisters on the soles of the feet and palms of the hands, as well as the sides of the heels and bottoms of the thumbs.
-Pustules tend to come and go in a cyclical fashion.
+- Palmoplantar pustulosis causes blisters to form on the soles of the feet, the palms of the hands, the sides of the heels, and the bottoms of the thumbs.
+Pustules tend to come and go cyclically.
 They begin as red plaques, then turn brown, peel, and become crusty.

-Nail psoriasis can occur with any type of psoriasis, but is most common in people with plaque psoriasis.
-People with nail psoriasis often have scaly plaque psoriasis growths on their fingers or hands.
+Nail psoriasis can occur with any type of psoriasis, but it is most common with plaque psoriasis.
+Skin plaques may form on the fingers or hands.

-- nail separating from the nail bed and turning yellow
+- the nails separating from the nail beds and turning yellow

 - yellowish red discoloration in the nail, which may be sore to the touch